 If you are the victim of or witness to a crime and do not want to pursue action within the university disciplinary system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the chief or a designee of A&M-San Antonio's Police Department can file a report on the details of the incident without revealing your identity beyond its reporting to the Title IX Coordinator, if applicable.
+With your permission, the chief or a designee of A&M-SA PD can file a report on the details of the incident without revealing your identity beyond its reporting to the Title IX Coordinator, if applicable.

-Personally identifiable information will be treated as private and only shared with persons who have a specific need to know, e.g., those who are investigating/adjudicating the report or those involved in providing support services, including accommodations and protective measures, to the extent that maintaining such privacy will not impair the ability of the institution to provide the support and protective measures.
-The University does not publish the name of crime victims in its Daily Crime Log or in its Annual Security Report.
+Personally identifiable information will be treated as private and only shared with persons who have a specific need-to-know, i.e., those who are investigating/adjudicating the report or those involved in providing support services, including accommodations and protective measures, to the extent that maintaining such privacy will not impair the ability of the institution to provide the support and protective measures.
+The university does not publish the name of crime victims in its Daily Crime Log or in its Annual Security Report.